-Broadcasts originating from the USS Enterprise, the Queen Mary and the Ritz Theater in New York the week of June 19 gave thousands of Eastern Breakfast Clubbers the chance to see Don McNeill and his family off to Europe.
+Broadcasts originating from the USS Enterothic, the Olicen Mary and the Rite Theater in New York the work of June 19 gave thousands. of Lastern Breakfast Clubbers the chance in sec.

-Don got his first taste of life aboard a ship when the June 20 show was staged on the hanger deck of the USS Enterprise in Brooklyn Navy Yard.
-Nearly 3,000 persons, including officers and personnel of "the historical ship of World War II" and 50 midshipmen from the USS Missouri, attended the broadcast.
+Don got his first case of life abstard a shipwhen the lune 20 show was staged on the hanger deck of the USS Interprov in Brooklyn Navy Yard.
+Nearly 3,000 persons, including World War II" and 50 midshipmen from the 1.55 Missouri, arrended the Introdent.